radcamp/radcamp.github.io/Brisbane2025/RAxML_API.md

 First things first, rename your new notebook to give it a meaningful name.
-You can either click the small 'disk' icon in the upper left corner of the notebook or choose `File->Save Notebook` and rename your notebook to "seadragon_raxml.ipynb"
+You can either click the small 'disk' icon in the upper left corner of the notebook or choose `File → Save Notebook` and rename your notebook to "seadragon_raxml.ipynb"

 ### Import ipyrad.analysis module
 The `import` keyword directs python to load a module into the currently running